 Anna served God with fasting and prayers night and day” as she awaited God’s promised Messiah. shows that fasting is an act of worship and service before God.
 Luke 2:36-38

 Cornelius worshiped God with fasting.
 Cornelius faith opened the door for Peter to begin preaching to the Gentiles.
 Acts 10:30

 Church Elders in Antioch fasted before sending out missionaries – Acts 13:1-3

 King Jehoshaphat was afraid and proclaimed a fast throughout all Judah for God’s guidance.

-I would like to encourage you as you start your own personal prayer and fast seek the Holy Spirit guidance as to when to fast, type of fast and duration fast.
+I would like to encourage you as you start your own personal prayer and fast to seek the Holy Spirit’s guidance as to when to fast, the type of fast and the duration of the fast.